manabie-com/togo/README.md

   ]
 }'

+## Run locally with Docker
+- Clone code base
+- Navigate to root code base folder.
+Run `docker build -t togoservice .` for building image.
+- Run `docker run -d -p 5001:80 --name togoapi togoservice` to start container.
+- Open browser at https://localhost:5001/swagger for API document and try it or you can use CURL with above information.

-**Note**: there are 2 users with info below for run locally testing:
+## Note: 2 users id for run locally testing:
 - id =BA4688FB-B389-40A7-A94C-FE43F61A2BCE - max daily tasks = 10
 - id =437A4196-7ADF-441F-8352-05F126C469B2 - max daily tasks = 0